Microsoft Surface Headphones full review

 It’s perhaps no surprise that the Surface Headphones come with a reasonably high price tag.

-Check out the best wireless headphones we've reviewed.
+Check out the best headphones we've reviewed.

 Design & Build